How Do I Adjust A Belt Sander?

 STEP 4

-Turn the belt sander's power on and watch the belt ride direction, whether it shifts to the left or right.
-This is to adjust an old or replaced belt.
+Turn the belt sander's power on and watch the belt's ride direction, whether it shifts to the left or right.
+It is to adjust an old or replaced belt.
 Offset the power.

 STEP 5

 Find the knob close to the front roller.
 The tension lever, the knob, and the on/off switch should be the only controls on the sander.
-You should turn the knob about half a turn anticlockwise to loosen it if the belt is sliding towards the side of the sander it is on.
+To loosen the belt, turn the knob a half-turn counterclockwise.
+This will help if the belt is sliding towards the sander's side.
 Turn the knob about half a turn clockwise to tighten it if the belt is moving away from the side of the sander that it is on.